 Where is Matera and why would I want to visit?

 First, Matera is a city in Southern Italy in the Basilicata region.
 The town developed next to the Gravina river in a small canyon.
 Second, Matera is also known as la città sotterranea (“the underground city”) because of its historical quarter “Sassi”.
-The Sassi contains many ancient cave dwellings from the Paleolithic period (10,000 BC).
+The Sassi contains many ancient cave dwellings from the Paleolithic period (10,000 BCE).

 Third, Matera is one of the oldest continually inhabited settlements in the world.
 In 1993, UNESCO awarded World Heritage Site status to the Sassi along with the park of the Rupestrian Churches.
 And last but not least, in 2019 Matera was the European Capital of Culture together with the Bulgarian town of Plovdiv.